Lumber: Natural forces

 There are two main natural forces responsible for causing defects in timber and lumber: abnormal growth and rupture of tissues.
 Rupture of tissue includes cracks or splits in the wood called "shakes".
 "Ring shake", "wind shake", or "ring failure" is when the wood grain separates around the growth rings either while standing or during felling.
 Shakes may reduce the strength of a timber and the appearance thus reduce lumber grade and may capture moisture, promoting decay.
 Eastern hemlock is known for having ring shake.
 A "check" is a crack on the surface of the wood caused by the outside of a timber shrinking as it seasons.
 Checks may extend to the pith and follow the grain.
 Like shakes, checks can hold water promoting rot.
 A "split" goes all the way through a timber.
 Checks and splits occur more frequently at the ends of lumber because of the more rapid drying in these locations.

+Next to defects, uneven expansion or contraction caused by changes in moisture content will cause sawed timber to warp, making it less suitable for many purposes.